rohanchikorde/chatncheck-in/README.md

 ### Backend Development

-The backend is located in the `backend` directory and uses:
+The backend is built with:
 - Flask for the API server
 - Supabase for database operations
 - Requests for HTTP requests